 If you roll-over your 401K and switch the funds into a Roth IRA you have options in terms of making early withdrawals.
 There are no options available if you rollover into a non-Roth IRA.

 There are lots of brokers in the world of finance who are keen to get your business and who will try to persuade you to use them for rolling your 401K or IRA.
 They may very well offer you a significant cash incentive.
 It can mean thousands of dollars.

 The rules and regulations that relate to 401Ks are quite complicated as each employer sets their packages up in different ways, with different options.
 With RIAs, they are formalised by the IRS.
 Therefore, they all tend to work to the same rule book.

 When you die, it is likely that the funds in your 401K will get paid to your beneficiaries in one lump sum.
-This action may have tax implications.
-However, if you roll your 401K over into an IRA, you will have more payout options to consider.
+This action may have tax implications and can be easily calculated with a tax tool.
+However, if you roll your 401K over into an IRA, you will have more payout options to consider

 There is no specific roll-over fee.

 If you relocate to the UK, and you want to transfer the funds in your 401K or IRA, it is best to find a UK based wealth management company like Moneyfarm, and seek their advice.
 You should also talk to your US employer and either the IRS or an independent registered investment advisor.